CoRoVA: Compressed Representations for Vector-Augmented Code Completion

 \subsection{Cross-Entropy Issue}

-In previous works, both in textual and multimodal compression, training was carried out in two stages.
-On the first stage, the projection layer is pretrained on a simple task to enable better alignment of the compressed embeddings with a large language model.
-On this stage the model is freezed and only projection layer is unfreezed.
-On the second stage, either the model and the projector or only the projector are trained on downstream tasks.
-In contrast, our approach uses a single-stage training, omitting the pretraining stage.
-We've experimented with pretraining the projector, but this did not yield any improvements.
-More information is available in Appendix~\ref{app:pretraining}.
+Prior work in both textual and multimodal compression typically employs \emph{two-stage} training.
+In the first stage, the projection layer is pretrained on an auxiliary alignment task while the large language model (LLM) is frozen; only the projector is updated.
+In the second stage, either the projector alone or both the projector and LLM are fine-tuned on the downstream task.
+In contrast, CoRoVA adopts a \emph{single-stage training}, omitting the pretraining stage.
+We tried to pretrain the projector, but found no performance gain (Sec.~\ref{sec:training_subsection}).

-Most prior work on the related task—training a projection from encoder outputs into the embedding space of an LLM — has relied on instruction-tuned models and QA datasets, and trained primarily with cross-entropy loss \cite{pmlr-v139-jaegle21a, liu2023visualinstructiontuning, zemskova20253dgraphllmcombiningsemanticgraphs}.
+Most prior work on the related task — training a projection from encoder outputs into the embedding space of an LLM — has relied on instruction-tuned models and QA datasets, and trained primarily with cross-entropy loss~\citep{pmlr-v139-jaegle21a, liu2023visualinstructiontuning, zemskova20253dgraphllmcombiningsemanticgraphs}.
 There are, however, notable exceptions.
-For example, xRAG incorporated KL divergence loss \cite{cheng2024xragextremecontextcompression}, reporting that it had a greater impact on downstream performance than NLL loss.
-Another deviation from pure cross-entropy training is Flamingo \cite{alayrac2022flamingovisuallanguagemodel}, which employed the two-term contrastive loss introduced in \cite{pmlr-v139-radford21a}.
+For example, xRAG incorporated KL divergence loss \citep{cheng2024xragextremecontextcompression}, reporting that it had a greater impact on downstream performance than cross-entropy (CE) loss.
+Another deviation from pure CE training is Flamingo~\citep{alayrac2022flamingovisuallanguagemodel}, which employed the two-term contrastive loss introduced in~\citet{pmlr-v139-radford21a}.